JimmyD4/Explainable_Machine_Learning_Methods-_in_Predicting_Crop_Yield/README.md

     *   **Phenotypic Influence:** Features like "Year" and "Location" from phenotypic data were crucial, indicating the importance of time-related and geographical environmental factors.
     *   **Critical Environmental Timestamps:** Early-season rainfall (e.g., April) was highlighted as a critical environmental factor influencing initial crop growth and overall yield, providing valuable temporal insights.

-*   **Promoting Transparency and Trust:** By transforming opaque AI predictions into understandable explanations, this thesis empowers farmers and agricultural managers to make more informed decisions regarding crop management, resource allocation, and breeding strategies, ultimately contributing to more resilient and productive agriculture.
+*   **Promoting Transparency and Trust:** By transforming opaque AI predictions into understandable explanations, this thesis tries to empower farmers and agricultural managers to make more informed decisions regarding crop management, resource allocation, and breeding strategies, ultimately contributing to more resilient and productive agriculture.

 ## Methodology Highlights